Orinduik Falls

+Etymology

+Orin is a type of aquatic plant found in this river, which is harvested, dried and chewed like tobacco by the Amerindians of the region, whereas duik means falls (both words in Patamona language).

 Tourism

 Orinduik Falls is one of the main tourist attractions in Guyana.
 The falls lie at the edge of the Pakaraima Mountains.
 There are frequent flights from Ogle Airport and Cheddi Jagan International Airport in Georgetown and most tours are combined with Kaieteur Falls.
 The Ministry of Tourism facilitates an annual safari through Region 8 and 9 with the falls as a major point of interest.